 Clear-sky integer table of fluxes:

-is independent from the validity of the revealed arithmetic structures.
+is independent from the validity of this proposed conceptual model.

 Fall 2017 CERES Science Team Meeting

 Spring 2018 CERES Science Team Meeting

 EGU 2018 General Assembly Poster 1 / Poster 2